The Plaster of Thought-Walls (Translated)

 (Of course they would!

-Even we who cannot write a single decent line show such audacity…);
+Even those of us who can’t write a single decent line show such audacity…);

-the longing I witnessed in everyone to get his autograph or take a photograph with him—if one could become so close to such a person, living itself would become an extra blessing.
-One cannot get too close to great people for two reasons.
-Because of the crowds.
-Because of the diffidence born of one’s own smallness.
+the longing I witnessed in everyone to get his autograph or take a photograph with him—if one could become that close to such a person, being alive itself becomes an unexpected bonus.
+One cannot get too close to great people for two reasons: because of the crowds, and because of the sense of inadequacy born from one’s own smallness.
 The love that great writers receive from women

-never allows any man to become his beloved’s ‘first lover.’
-This alone is reason enough to write, though only a handful of writers are fortunate enough to find such a lover whom they do not marry;
+never allows any man to be his beloved’s ‘first love.’
+This alone is reason enough to write, though only a handful of writers are fortunate enough to find such a lover whom they don’t marry;

 the rest are writers whose wives

-are their only lovers.
+are simply their lovers.
 No man receives all of his beloved;

-and if by good fortune the beloved reads a few books, then the poor lover becomes merely the shadow-body of the beloved’s favorite writer or some character from his works.
-In crowds, every beautiful woman I see somehow feels familiar.
-Yesterday evening too it felt that way, until Samaresh arrived;
+and if by good fortune the beloved reads a book or two, then the poor lover becomes merely the shadow-body of the beloved’s favorite writer or some character from his works.
+In crowds, whenever I see a beautiful woman, she seems somehow familiar.
+It felt that way yesterday evening too, until Samaresh arrived;

-I simply have no desire to recognize other men’s beauties.
-After much waiting he came,
+I simply don’t care to recognize beauties who belong to other men.
+After much waiting, he came,

-pushing aside the India-Pakistan match, the entire lighthouse drowned in Samaresh.
-Every woman attracted to another man appears beautiful,
+pushing aside the India-Pakistan match, the entire lighthouse was submerged in Samaresh.
+Any woman attracted to another man seems beautiful,

 all the regret of not being able to be beautiful accumulates unknowingly within,